Analysis and Control of Input-Affine Dynamical Systems using Infinite-Dimensional Robust Counterparts: Continuity of Multipliers

-We now prove Theorem \ref{thm:lie_continuous}: \begin{proof} Define $\tau$ as $\tau = \max_{(t, x, w) \in \Omega} < 0$ from Lemma \ref{lem:max_value}.
-All mappings $\{S_{\rho}\}_{\rho \in [0, \tau]}$ are equal to each other, and therefore both $S_\tau$ and $S_0$ are closed. $S_0$ satisfies all requirements of Michael's Theorem \ref{thm:michaels} and therefore has a continuous selection for the Lie multipliers.
+We now prove Theorem \ref{thm:multipliers_cont_poly}: \begin{proof} Given a lower bound $\tau > 0$ from \eqref{eq:tau_pos}, all mappings $\{S_{\rho}\}_{\rho \in [0, \tau]}$ are equal to each other.
+It therefore holds that both $S_\tau$ and $S_0$ are closed. $S_0$ satisfies all requirements of Michael's Theorem \ref{thm:michaels} and therefore has a continuous selection for the Lie multipliers.
 The below minimal map is one such continuous selection (Prop.
 9.3.2 in \cite{aubin2009set}):

 \end{proof}